Venafi/aws-private-ca-policy-venafi/README.md

     ```bash
     cat /opt/venafi/bundle.pem | base64 --wrap=10000
     ```
-    **NOTE**: The `TrustBundle` parameter is not needed in deployments that will be using Venafi Cloud.
+    **NOTE**: The `TrustBundle` parameter is not needed in deployments that will be using Venafi as a Service.

 1. To allow automatic retrieval of Venafi policy when a zone is requested that hasn't been loaded, set `SavePolicyFromRequest` to "true".

 1. Change `DEFAULTZONE` parameter to the name of the zone that will be used when none is specified in the request.
     - For Venafi Platform, this will be a policy folder reference (e.g. "Amazon\\PCA Policy").
-    - For Venafi Cloud, this will be the Application Name and Issuing Template API Alias<br/>(e.g. "Business App\Enterprise CIT").
+    - For Venafi as a Service, this will be the Application name and Issuing Template API Alias<br/>(e.g. "Business App\Enterprise CIT").

 1. Click the Deploy button to deploy the CloudFormation stack for this solution and wait until the deployment is finished.